Digital Marketing Agency | SEO, Paid Social & PPC

 Blue Screen of Death (BSOD) Codes

-0x0000007B: INACCESSIBLE_BOOT_DEVICE – This error indicates a problem with the hard drive or storage device where the Windows operating system is installed.
+0x0000007B: INACCESSIBLE_BOOT_DEVICE – An error with the hard drive or a storage device that hosts the Windows operating system.

 Windows Update Error Codes